 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

-All other materials will be accessed online.
+All other materials for this course can be found online.

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized-study counterparts.

-Opened in Revision 1, August 16, 2011.
+Opened in Revision 2, May 16, 2017.

-Updated March 20 2017 by Student & Academic Services
+Updated May 16 2017 by Student & Academic Services